TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 Fill the re-used parameters (see [Prerequisites]({{< relref "../prerequisites" >}})) and the Redis clusters to use.
 Indicate whether the services should use the Identity Server in the current cluster, or an external one through the proxy.

 For all services: the official image is `docker.io/thethingsindustries/lorawan-stack:3.x.y-aws` (replacing `3.x.y` with the latest version of {{% tts %}}).
-When deploying to `FARGATE`, make sure to select [a valid combination CPU and Memory](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html), otherwise you'll get an error about "Invalid CPU or memory value specified" when you deploy the stack.
+When deploying to `FARGATE`, make sure to select [a valid combination of CPU and Memory](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html), or you'll get an error about "Invalid CPU or memory value specified" when you deploy the stack.
 We recommend to start with 2 instances of each service.
 For some services it is not possible (yet) to deploy more than one instance.

 # Monitoring (optional, but recommended)